 What we plan over the next five years

-What measures can we implement so that 65% of the waste from hotel operations is recovered by 2020?
+What measures can we implement so that 65% of the waste from hotel operations is recovered ?

 First, we will introduce a tool that will allow us to monitor very precisely the amount of waste produced and ensure the traceability of the waste treatment.

 Then, we will identify the most appropriate recovery options.
 This is an enormous task.

 We have 5,300 hotels in over 110 countries, and each of them produces small amounts of different waste categories.
 Since this waste can only be recovered locally, we will look for solutions, country by country, and city by city.

 - expanding the direct reuse of end-of-life products, for example, glass containers, large cardboard packaging, computers, furniture, etc.